M

 Clarity over cleverness

-Code should be obvious.
+Code should be readable.
 Invoices should be plain.
 Meetings should have a point.
-Most complication in freelance work is performance.
+Most of the complexity in freelance work is performative, and I try to leave it out.

 04